 It has full-size pitch bend and modulation wheels, along with basic transport controls and octave buttons.
 It also has a 1/4″ pedal input.
 There are no more significant features to discuss, which, in this case, is a good thing.

 Another thing that might appeal to beginners is the black and red design; it looks pretty cool.

 The Arturia MicroLab is one of the best starter MIDI controllers because it’s fun!
 It’s a quality product, but it doesn’t take itself too seriously, which inspires learning.

 The MicroLab is a portable MIDI keyboard controller that comes in a range of colors.
 The available colors are bright and vibrant, which takes away the seriousness of learning.

 It has 25 velocity-sensitive mini keys; the keys are very light, and most beginners will prefer that.
 There are no pitch or mod wheels, but you get a pair of touch strips instead.

 Above the touch strips are some octave buttons and the Chord Mode button.
-Chord Mode is a fantastic feature for beginners and one we don’t often see on such small controllers.
+Chord Mode is a fantastic feature for beginners and one I don’t often see on such small controllers.
 It allows you to trigger advanced chords from a single note.
 Not only does it make it easier to play complex chords, but it also encourages beginners to learn about harmony.

 The MiniLab comes with Bitwig Studio 8-Track, Analog Lab Lite, and more.